Neurologic PT Residency

 - Research: The resident will have the opportunity to participate in research during the residency year.
 This may include participation in a current research project with a member of the Kessler Foundation, research collaboration with a member of the residency faculty or development of a novel research project.

 Graduates of the Kessler Institute for Rehabilitation Neurologic Physical Therapy Residency program complete the program in June and are eligible to sit for the exam the following March.
-The program has graduated 15 of 16 recruited residents.
-Ten of the 11 graduates who have taken the NCS exam passed on their first attempt.
-(Note: The 2020 residency class takes the exam in 2021; current residents take the exam in 2022.)
+The program has graduated 16 of 17 recruited residents.
+14 of the 15 graduates who have taken the NCS exam passed on their first attempt.
+(Note: The 2022 residency class takes the exam in 2023; current residents take the exam in 2024.)

 All of our residency graduates elected to stay at Kessler Institute full-time for at least two years following graduation from the program.

-In addition, after completing the program, all Kessler graduates have participated in advanced-level activities, including teaching, conducting research and presenting at regional, national and international meetings and conferences.
+In addition, after completing the program, all Kessler graduates have participated in advanced-level activities, including teaching, conducting research, returning to school for advanced degrees, and presenting at regional, national and international meetings and conferences.

-To apply for employment as a therapist at Kessler Institute and become eligible for the Neurologic Residency program contact Lauren McGrady at: [email protected]
+To apply for employment as a therapist at Kessler Institute and become eligible for the Neurologic Residency program, contact Michelle Davis Bey at [email protected].